What to visit in Rome? Must-visit places

 The Trevi Fountain

 When you go to the Trevi Fountain, you have to toss a coin with your right hand and pass it over your left shoulder.
 According to this myth, if you do this, it means you will return to Rome!
-I’ve just tossed the coin and I’ve already gone twice 🙂
+I’ve just tossed the coin once and I’ve already returned twice 🙂

 The Roman Colosseum